opendatatrentino/OpenDataRise/README.md

 **Project status**: Developing - currently we are prototyping using Freebase as reconciliation service.

+**Additions to OpenRefine:**:

+ * a workflow subdivided in steps
+ * an interface to import datasets from [ckan repositories](http://ckan.org/) and also to visualize resources stats taken with [Ckanalyze](https://github.com/opendatatrentino/CKANalyze)
+ * enhanced data validation
+ * a help system
+ * maven as dependency management system instead of Ant

 **Roadmap**: see [project issues](https://github.com/opendatatrentino/OpenDataRise/issues)

 **Documentation**: see [the wiki](https://github.com/opendatatrentino/OpenDataRise/wiki)